mobiledge/mobiledge.github.io/README.md

 ## Rules

 #### Rules for Learning
-*Watch > Read > Practice > Repeat*
+- Read/Watch > Write (in your own words).
+Goal is to build intution.
+- Code > Document (snippets).
+Goal is to solidify knowledge.
 - Understand & accept that it'll take **several iterations** each from a different sources.
-- Pick a **primary source** to learn from (book, mooc, etc) based on complexity.
+- Pick a **primary source** to learn from (book) based on complexity.
-- For each topic, progress through the 3 levels of learning:
-- Level 1 - Watch videos etc, aim to build intuition.
-- Level 2 - Read books, aim to understand slightly thoroughly & somewhat deeply.
-- Level 3 - Practice/Implement exercises/examples etc to gain a degree of mastery.

-*Listen for intuition, Read for understanding, Practice for mastery, Repeat for memory.*
+- Listen for intuition, Read for understanding, Practice for mastery, Repeat for memory.

-*Everyday, learn something new, and revise something old.*
+- Everyday, learn something new, and revise something old.

 #### Rules for Organization
 - Product Type (App, SAAS, Trading etc)